 Nature (16-Jul-2009) Read More

-A close-up of the surface of a nutrient agar plate.
+The appearance of circular, entire, opaque colonies on the surface of a nutrient agar plate.
 Taken from the Wistreich Collection, appearing exclusively on MicrobeWorld.
 Read More